BigPolarBear1/factorization_v3/README.md

 I rather have a few more years of dignity and go out in a blaze of glory then just slowly fade away like this, denied a life of dignity, being mocked by shitheads.

 I will upload a new version tomorrow... v3... it isn't perfect yet.. but it is a big leap forward compared to v2...

+Honestly, I dont think I will ever mentally recover from what Microsoft has done.
+I'm pretty sure it will haunt me until I die.
+Those years in Vancouver, best days of my life, but all the people I had known there, the friends... those days are never coming back.
+Its just being alone in the world until I die now.
+Hope to make some money (through cybercrime) so I can go backpacking and live a nomadic life.
+Maybe one day I will find something close to the life I used to have... but I don't think I will ever heal from it.